SitecorePowerShell/Book/security.md

 ### Security Hardening

 The time will come when you need to lock down the SPE module.
 The following section outlines steps you can take to minimize the surface area for attack.
+The following topics describe how to enable services and grant access to the various parts of the module.

-#### Disable Web Services
+#### Configure Web Services

-The web services are disabled by default.
+The web services providing external access to Sitecore are disabled by default.
 You can override by patching the following configuration file `\App_Config\Include\Cognifide.PowerShell.config`.

-Look for the following section and enable\/disable as needed.
+Look for the following section and enable as needed.

 ```xml
 <sitecore>